 Closing Out: Deliver a Quality Product

 When all tasks are completed, it’s time to wrap up your project and deliver the finished product to clients.
-However, before you do this, we recommend creating a punch list to catch loose ends.
+However, before you do this, we recommend creating a construction punch list to catch loose ends.
 Punch lists can include many different items, like: